kennyboy97/BlackDetect/README.md

 ASSUMPTIONS:
 This script assumes all MOV files are 23.98fps.
 I haven't put in provisions for other frame rates.
+This branch makes it so you only have to enter a user inputed time code once if all the MOVs in your folder have the same start time code.

 Requires TKinter module.